 Day 2 & 3 - Wairarapa

-- Tour and discover boutique family-owned vineyards and artisan food producers in Martinborough, Greytown, Gladstone and Masterton.
+- Book a guided wine tour and your clients can discover boutique family-owned vineyards and artisan food producers in Martinborough, Featherston and Greytown.

-- Drive to Cape Palliser where you will find a variety of adventures.
-Walk to the intriguing Putanguirua Pinnacles, see the fishing settlement of Ngawi, spy on the North Island’s largest colony of fur seals, and walk the 258 steps of the historic Cape Palliser lighthouse for an incredible view.
+- Book a Cape Palliser Tour where they will find a variety of adventures.
+They can see the fishing settlement of Ngawi, spy on the North Island’s largest colony of fur seals, and walk the 258 steps of the historic Cape Palliser lighthouse for an incredible view.

 After the Wairarapa Region, your clients can continue driving south to reach Wellington, New Zealand’s compact capital city known for its vibrant arts and cultural scene and rich heritage.
 This section of the drive is about 75 minutes where they will drive across the Remutaka Ranges.

 - Your clients can discover New Zealand’s stories and history on a guided tour at Te Papa Tongarewa Museum of New Zealand, one of the best interactive museums in the world.

 - Book a Day, Twilight or Night tour at Zealandia Te Māra a Tāne and they can discover some of New Zealand’s endangered, native birds and other wildlife, just 10 minutes from downtown Wellington.